robert/robert.github.com/_posts/2015-09-14-robber-barons-understand-technical-debt-too.md

 Wisely managed technical debt can help with all kinds of problems, whether you’re moving people, parsnips or push notifications.
 The idea of cutting corners now in order get to the future faster is very far from unique to software development, and neither is the concept of (often unfairly) resenting your past self and colleagues for doing so.

 But be careful.
 Even when you’re not directly responsible for thousands of 19th century lives, there are some corners that you cannot afford to cut.

+*All "train facts" are from ["The Great Railroad Revolution"](http://www.goodreads.com/book/show/13587231-the-great-railroad-revolution), and all errors in quotation or understanding are mine*